RDinh/NFCRFID/README.md

 ## Final Assembly

-Please Follow these instructions carefully to prevent any damage to NFC Controller and the raspberryPi.
+Please Follow these instructions carefully to prevent any damage to NFC Controller and the Raspberry Pi.

-Place the raspberryPi on top of the standoffs of the RPI case with the USB Ports facing out of the case.
+Place the Raspberry Pi on top of the standoffs of the RPI case with the USB Ports facing out of the case.
 Place a M2.5*12+6 nylon Stand-off on top of the RPI Mounting Holes(screws facing up).
 From the bottom of the case, thread the a M2.5*6 Screws through the holes of the RPI and into the standoffs.
 Repeat this step 3 more times for the remaining holes of the RPI.
 This step will allow for the RPI to be attached to the case while creating standoffs for the PCB to sit on.